-Instructors and Coordinators: The delivery and management of the course was facilitated by Matheus Couto, a Brazilian M.F.S. student at the Yale School of Forestry & Environmental Studies (F&ES), and supervised by Gillian Bloomfield, ELTI's Web-Based Training Program Coordinator with an M.F.S. from Yale F&ES.
+Instructors and Coordinators:

+Gabriela Doria, M.Phil, M.S., a Colombian scientist and alum of the Yale School of Forestry & Environmental Studies (F&ES), facilitated the delivery and management of the course with supervision from Gillian Bloomfield, ELTI's Web-Based Training Program Coordinator with an M.F.S. from Yale F&ES.